 Beware!
 XO Tours DOES NOT operate in Hanoi.
 If you book with a tour operator in Hanoi that claims to be XO Tours, you are being defrauded!
-But don’t you worry, We have a list of things to do in hanoi for you to make it up!
+But don’t you worry, we have a list of things to do in Vietnam and in Hanoi for you to make it up!

 Hanoi is also the travel gateway to Northern Vietnam.
-If you plan on visiting the northern rice fields near Sapa, Halong Bay or Ninh Binh province, it is convenient to travel through Hanoi.
+There are many day trips from Hanoi and if you plan on visiting the northern rice fields near Sapa, Halong Bay or Ninh Binh province, it is convenient to travel through Hanoi.
 Although many travelers simply think of Hanoi as a quick transit city, we urge you to stop in Hanoi for at least two days in order to truly appreciate all the cultural things that this city has to offer.
 Here are our things to do in Hanoi suggestions for what to do and see if you have two days in Hanoi as part of our Custom Itineraries for Vietnam series.

 1. Explore the Old Quarter

 The Old Quarter in Hanoi is one of the most popular destinations in Hanoi.
 It is an old merchant area of the city where the layout and many of the streets have been preserved over decades.
 This part of Hanoi is what gives Hanoi the charming, old world feel.
 It is a mish-mash of French colonial and ancient Vietnamese architecture, manic streets with thousands of motorbikes, power lines above the head that resemble giant birds nests, narrow merchant streets with shops selling the most random things, and other unique characteristics that make this area so lovable.